firstcontributions/firstcontributions.github.io/CONTRIBUTING.md

 This will create a copy of this repository in your account.

 ## Clone the repository
-Now clone the forked repo to your machine.
+Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repo, click on the clone button and then click the *copy to clipboard* icon.

 Open a terminal and run the following git command: